Dev-Kiddo/Todo-Counter-JS/README.md

 <h3>🛠️ How It Works</h3>
 <p>The app allows you to manage your tasks by adding and removing them from the list.
 The task counter is updated in real-time, showing the total number of tasks and how many are left to complete.
 Built using pure HTML, CSS, and JavaScript, this app provides a simple yet effective task management solution.</p>

 ---

-<h3>📢 Feedback & Contributions</h3>
-<p>Feel free to open an issue or submit a pull request if you find a bug or want to improve this project.
-Your contributions are always welcome!</p>

----

-<h3>📄 License</h3>
-<p>This project is licensed under the <strong>MIT License</strong>.
-You are free to use, modify, and distribute it as long as proper credit is given.</p>

----